Services

 How to easily add a date dimension table in Power BI in 1 minute

-Creating a date dimension table in Power BI is straightforward, you can just copy this DAX code into a new table, then customize as needed.
+Creating a date dimension table in Power BI is straightforward: copy this DAX code into a new table, then customize as needed.

 Calendar table =